Does your sales team use the latest technology to track customers and leads ... or sticky IHOP napkins?

 A central repository for all your sales team's data makes the information easily accessible for anyone in the organization, at any time.
 Sales reps and executives can easily share their progress and information across your organization.
 This capability allows your marketing, sales and other departments to align goals and efforts more effectively.
 And if the CRM software integrates with your marketing automation software, you're really in business!

 When sales reps don't have the lead behavior data they need, they must either search it out or move forward without it.
 Either option complicates the preparation process.
 And it means that your sales team might head into a meeting unaware of the prospect's true needs and interests.
 They may even waste time on unqualified leads.
 But if your entire organization systematically uses a CRM tool, your sales team can spend more time tailoring their approach to qualified leads, an activity that consistently results in higher close rates.

 4. More Efficient Cross- and Up-Selling

 Your customers already love your team and your product, so they may be interested in other offers from your company.
 Using the data from your CRM, your sales team can determine which customers might be ready for an upgrade or interested in additional products.
-With cooperation between sales and marketing teams, your sales team can continue to delight your clients with exactly what they need, before they even consider looking for it elsewhere.
+With cooperation between sales and marketing agencies or teams, your sales team can continue to delight your clients with exactly what they need, before they even consider looking for it elsewhere.